Bent metallocene: Synthesis

 Bent metallocene dichlorides of molybdenum and tungsten are also prepared via indirect routes that involve redox at the metal centres.

 Structure and bonding

 Bent metallocenes have idealized C2v symmetry.
 The non-Cp ligands are arrayed in the wedge area.
 For bent metallocenes with the formula Cp2ML2, the L-M-L angle depends on the electron count.
 In the d2-complex molybdocene dichloride (Cp2MoCl2) the Cl-Mo-Cl angle is 82°.
 In the d1 complex niobocene dichloride, this angle is more open at 85.6°.
 In the d0-complex zirconocene dichloride the angle is even more open at 92.1°.
 This trend reveals that the frontier orbital, which is dz2, is oriented in the MCl2 plane but does not bisect the MCl2 angle.

 Reactivity

 Salt metathesis reactions

-Since bent metallocenes typically have other ligands, often halides, these additional sites are centers of reactivity.
+Bent metallocenes typically have other ligands, often halides, which are centers of reactivity.
 For example, reduction of zirconocene dichloride gives the corresponding hydrido chloride called Schwartz's reagent: